jackiehjm/stx-docs/doc/source/storage/kubernetes/configure-an-external-netapp-deployment-as-the-storage-backend.rst

 .. rubric:: |postreq|

-To configure a persistent volume claim for the Netapp backend, add the appropriate storage-class name you set up in step :ref:`2
+To configure a persistent volume claim for the NetApp backend, add the appropriate storage-class name you set up in step :ref:`2
 <configure-an-external-netapp-deployment-as-the-storage-backend>`
 \(``netapp-nas-backend`` in this example\) to the persistent volume